efreham1/root/proj/test_report.md

 TOTAL                                        528     519    98%
 ------------------------------------------------------------------------------
 ```
-ll non-executed lines and almost all non-executed branches are code that handles crashing the program when
+All non-executed lines and almost all non-executed branches are code that handles crashing the program when
 something is not as it should.
 This is done via asserts which is difficult to automatically test.

 ## Most Nasty Bugs